iZ86/DIT2123OOM/README.md

 private Passenger[] passengers - Array of passengers, used to keep track of different passengers data.

-private int passengerIndex - Index for the passenger array.
+private int passengerIndex - Index for the passenger array whose data should be accessed, Mostly for getter and setter method use.

+private int bagIndex - Index of bag in the Passenger whose data should be accessed, Mostly for getter and setter method use.

 ### Methods